DHTMLX/gantt-docs/data/api/gantt_env_other.md

 - isIE7		- set to true if browser is Internet Explorer 7
 - isIE8		- set to true if browser is Internet Explorer 8
 - isIE9		- set to true if browser is Internet Explorer 9
 - isIPad	- set to true if browser is Safari on IPad
 - isKHTML	- set to true if browser is Konqueror

+@changelog:
+added in version 4.0